Advertisement / Annons:

 Now in 2016 when I took a look at it again.
 Now there was a special version called AstroImageJ.
 And I also found a DSLR raw reader plugin.
 But it open that kind of files just one by one.
 ImageJ and AstroImageJ is free to download and it's an open system.
 Good for you who couldn't afford hundreds of dollars on commercial software.

 ImageJ is very advanced, works with 32 bit floating points files and it's a multiplatform.
 Windows, Unix and maybe other.
 It use Java programming language and there are a lot of plugins to download.
 You can also make your own plugins or use macros which is easier to handle.

 What I needed:

-I have already skipped the dark and bias calibration with my new low noise Canon 6D camera.
+I have already skipped the dark and bias calibration with my new low noise and low static pattern Canon 6D camera.
 I do dithering instead, you can read here about it under my tutorials: